TronFortyTwo/Tux-in-Space/type.typ

 #
 # READ CAREFULLY BEFORE EDIT THIS FILE:
 # - every type must have a name and a parent
-# - name must be the first element of a type, PARENT the last
+# - NAME must be the first element of a type, PARENT the last
-# - never write a children type over his parent
-# - please, use the indentation (using the tab)
+# - please, use the indentation (using tabs)
-# - to write comment, start the line whit '#'
+# - to write comments, start a line with '#'
-# - write the type elements in the same order of the Generic object
+# - write the type elements in the same order
 # - there is no support yet for object that are both hunter AND hunted
 ########################################################################
 ########################################################################